MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 > **Note**: If you already have an F0 form recognizer service in your subscription, select **S0** for this one.

 3. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
-You will need the endpoint and one of the keys from this page to manage access from your code later on.
+You will need the **endpoint** and one of the **keys** from this page to manage access from your code later on.

 ## Gather documents for training

 ![An image of an invoice.](../21-custom-form/sample-forms/Form_1.jpg)

-You'll use the sample forms in the **21-custom-form/sample-forms** folder in this repo, which contain all the files you'll need to train a model with labels and without labels.
+You'll use the sample forms from the **21-custom-form/sample-forms** folder in this repo, which contain all the files you'll need to train a model without labels and another model with labels.

 1. In Visual Studio Code, in the **21-custom-form** folder and expand the **sample-forms** folder.
 Notice there are files ending in **.json** and **.jpg**.